luapower/luapower-all/ui.md

 #### Stylesheets

-Use `ss = ui:stylesheet()` to create a new stylesheet and `ss:style(selector, attr_values)` to add styles to it.
+  * use `ss = ui:stylesheet()` to create a new stylesheet.
+  * use `ss:style(selector, attr_values)` to add styles to it.
-Replace `ui.element.stylesheet` to change the styling of the entire app.
+  * replace `ui.element.stylesheet` to change the styling of the entire app.
-Replace `ui.button.stylesheet` to change the styling of all buttons.
+  * replace `ui.button.stylesheet` to change the styling of all buttons.
-Pass `stylesheet` when creating an element to set that element's stylesheet.
+  * pass `stylesheet` when creating an element to set its stylesheet.
-Use `ss1:add_stylesheet(ss2)` to add the styles of a stylesheet to another stylesheet.
+  * use `ss1:add_stylesheet(ss2)` to copy styles from another stylesheet.

 #### State tags

-Tags that start with `:` are special and are only used for tagging states like `:hot` and `:selected`.
-Styles containing such tags are applied only after all styles containing only normal tags are applied.
-It's like if styles containing state tags were added to a second stylesheet that was included after the default one.
+Tags that start with `:` are _state tags_ and are used exclusively for tagging element states like `:hot` and `:selected`.

+Styles containing state tags are applied only after all styles containing only normal tags are applied.
+It's as if styles containing state tags were added to a second stylesheet that was included after the default one.
 This allows overriding base styles without resetting any matching state styles, so for instance, declaring a new style for `'mybutton'` will not affect the syle set previously for `'mybutton :hot'`.

 ### Transition animations